department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/spanish speaking veterans/conversationguide-updated.md

 ## Fourth Task: [Virtual Agent reaction and expectations] - 5 minutes

+The version we have is currently only in English, so I will be translating anything you'd need, I will be asking you what you would assume some things are, and ask you what you would expect.

 - I’m going to share with you my screen.
 - Can you take a moment to familiarize yourself with the webpage I just opened?

 - What would you imagine you can do on this page?
 - See the box on the right side, what does it do?

+_- Enter the chatbot_
 - Think of one of the cases you mentioned before.
-How would you go on about trying to find this information?
+How would you go on about trying to ask the chatbot for this information?
 - How would you ask the chatbot for this information?
 In which language?

-[If applicable] Where would you switch to Spanish?
+[If applicable] Where would you switch the language Spanish?
 [If chatbot is on] Type in the question in English.

 - What answer would you expect back?